AdobeDocs/experience-platform.en/help/landing/license-usage-and-guardrails/data-management-best-practices.md

 ## Summary of best practices for license usage compliancy {#best-practices}

-The following is a list of some recommended best practices that you can follow to ensure better adherence to your license usage entitlement"
+The following is a list of some recommended best practices that you can follow to ensure better adherence to your license usage entitlement

 * Use the [license usage dashboard](../../dashboards/guides/license-usage.md) to track and monitor customer usage trends.
 This allows you to get ahead of any potential overages that may incur.
 * Configure [ingestion filters](#ingestion-filters) by identifying the events required for your segmentation and personalization use cases.
 This allows you to send only important events required for your use cases.